ethanfuerst/mpg-dashboard/README.md

 - [ ] Find accurate heat index data for Austin area to compare to my mpg data

-	Status: Could use [this website](https://www.accuweather.com/en/us/austin/78701/january-weather/351193?year=2019&view=list) and use beautiful soup to scrape the data and find average temp for each day
+	Status: Could use [this website](https://darksky.net/dev) and use their API to scrape the data and find average temp for each day